 (MARY COMES OUT L. FOLLOWED BY CINDERS WHO CROSSES QUIETLY UP TO DOOR L.C.
+SMILES BACK at 5?

-SMILES BACK ENCOURAGINGLY TO PETER.)
+ENCOURAGINGLY TO PETER.)

 MARY.
-I thought that you had gone and were coming back for me at 5?
+I thought that you had gone and were coming back for me back.
+But --- the world's turned round since then --- I have something to tell you.

 PETER.
-Five minutes ago I thought that I was going and never coming back.
+Five minutes ago I thought that I was going and never coming